olgarithms/sphinx-tutorial/docs/2-getting-started-with-sphinx.md

 {: .hint }
 🙌 You have now reached the [`02-getting-started`](https://github.com/aelsayed95/sphinxy/tree/02-getting-started) part of the tutorial.
-If not, check-out that branch and continue from there.
+If not, check out that branch and continue from there.

 <br />
 [Previous: Environment setup](./1-environment-setup.md){: .btn .float-left}